Public-Health-Scotland/vscode_prep/README.md

 ## How to run this bash
 - Open a terminal on vscode (ctrl + shift + ') if you haven't opened one yet.
-- Make shure “install_extensions_vsix.sh” has executable permissions (ls -l /mnt/homes/your_user/vscode_prep/install_extensions_vsix.sh).
+- Make shure “install_extensions_vsix.sh” has executable permissions (`ls -l /mnt/homes/your_user/vscode_prep/install_extensions_vsix.sh)`.
 You should see "x" on the left hand side.
 ![alt text](./img/image-7.png)
-- If you cannot see the x you should change the permissions using chmod +x /mnt/homes/your_user/vscode_prep/install_extensions_vsix.sh
+- If you cannot see the x you should change the permissions using `chmod +x /mnt/homes/your_user/vscode_prep/install_extensions_vsix.sh`
-- Execute in your terminal: bash /mnt/homes/your_user/vscode_prep/install_extensions_vsix.sh
+- Execute in your terminal: `bash /mnt/homes/your_user/vscode_prep/install_extensions_vsix.sh`
-- There are some other extensions like copilot, intellicode and jsoncrack available but they are not part of the bash script.
-You can install with this command: /usr/lib/rstudio-server/bin/pwb-code-server/bin/code-server --install-extension ./*.vsix
+- (Optional) There are some other extensions like copilot, intellicode and jsoncrack available but they are not part of the bash script.
+You can install with this command: `/usr/lib/rstudio-server/bin/pwb-code-server/bin/code-server --install-extension ./*.vsix`

 ## Python venv creation
 You can use venv to create environments (private package container).
+It will depends on your Python version needs.
+You can create as many venv as you need.
 These are the steps:
 - Open a terminal on vscode (ctrl + shift + ')
-You will have many ways to create an venv depending on your Python base (choose one of these options):
-- python -m venv /mnt/homes/your_user/myenv (this command will create an environment called myenv using the default Python 3.13.0)
+- This command will create an environment called myenv using the default Python 3.13.0: `python -m venv /mnt/homes/your_user/myenv`
-- /opt/python/3.12.6/bin/python3.12 -m venv /mnt/homes/your_user/myenv (this command will create an environment called myenv using Python 3.12.6)
+- This command will create an environment called myenv using Python 3.12.6: `/opt/python/3.12.6/bin/python3.12 -m venv /mnt/homes/your_user/myenv`
-- /opt/python/3.11.10/bin/python3.11 -m venv /mnt/homes/your_user/myenv (this command will create an environment called myenv using Python 3.11.10)
+- This command will create an environment called myenv using Python 3.11.10: `/opt/python/3.11.10/bin/python3.11 -m venv /mnt/homes/your_user/myenv`
-- It is important to know the Python version end of support: https://devguide.python.org/versions/
+- It is important to know Python versions end of support: https://devguide.python.org/versions/

 ## First steps to create your python environment
-- You can create a folder using: mkdir /mnt/homes/gatzos01/demo01
+- You can create a folder using: `mkdir /mnt/homes/gatzos01/demo01`
 - Press ctrl + k + o and find your new folder, then press ok
 - The vscode window will load your empty folder
 - It's time to activate your personal venv.
 It needs to be activated by terminal.
 You have to open a termina (ctrl + shift + ')
-- You need to remember you venv folder name: source /mnt/homes/your_user/myenv/bin/activate
+- You need to remember you venv folder name, run this command to activate it: `source /mnt/homes/your_user/myenv/bin/activate`
-- You need to update your pip which helps to download new packages: pip install --upgrade pip
+- You need to update your pip which helps to download new packages: `pip install --upgrade pip`
-- You can install required packages using a requirements.txt to facilitate the process: pip install -r path/requirements.txt
+- You can install required packages using a requirements.txt to facilitate the process: `pip install -r path/requirements.txt`
 - It is important to know your packages versions for compatibility purposes.
 It is also important to make sure if they are from trusted sources and regularly updated: https://pypi.org/
-- This step is required if you installed the JupyterLab package: python -m ipykernel install --user --name=myenv --display-name "Python (myenv)"
+- This step is required if you installed the JupyterLab package: `python -m ipykernel install --user --name=myenv --display-name "Python (myenv)"`
 - You can refresh your vscode to make sure your venv has been detected.
 Press ctrl + shift + p and search Developer reload window
 - When you work with jupyter notebooks (.ipynb), make sure to click on the select kernel (dropdown right hand side) and choose your environment name.
 - If your project only have (.py) Python scripts, make sure to select the proper interpreter.
 Press ctrl + shift + p and search Python select interpreter